blainehansen/postgres-static-analyzer/README.md

 - Use [`arbitrary`](https://docs.rs/arbitrary/latest/arbitrary/) to generate random database schema states (defined in terms of `ddl-catalog-structs`), and random [sql commands](https://www.postgresql.org/docs/17/sql-commands.html) (both valid and invalid) given a database schema state.
 - Build a schema diff tool reminiscent of [migra](https://github.com/djrobstep/migra), but that is fully static (doesn't require a running database).
 Will use [stateful property-based tests](https://readyset.io/blog/stateful-property-testing-in-rust) to validate the implementation against the real postgres.
 - Build the actual static analyzer!
 Will also use [stateful property-based tests](https://readyset.io/blog/stateful-property-testing-in-rust) to validate the implementation against the real postgres.
+Might use [flow nodes?](https://effectivetypescript.com/2024/03/24/flownodes/)

 ## Generation of structs and reflection functions